naps-product-sa/ocp4-disconnected-workshop/workshop/content/lab04.md

    ssh -i disco_key ec2-user@$PREP_SYSTEM_IP
    ```
+   > If your `ssh` command times out here, your prep system is likely still booting up.
+Give it a minute and try again.
 2. Let's mount the EBS volume we attached so we can build our collection of stuff to ship to the high side:
    ```execute
    sudo mkfs -t xfs /dev/xvdh